 Michigan still had a few “bugs” to work out in the new offense (big surprise) by the time they hosted South Carolina for game number three.
 The Wolverines were not clicking on all cylinders yet and they lost to the Gamecocks by a score of 14-17.
 After that, it was lights out on both sides of the ball.
 Michigan’s offense scored over 23 points in every game for the rest of the season except Ohio State.
 Four games totaled over thirty-points.
 The defense shut out three teams and did not allow a touchdown in the last four games.

 John Wangler, and his teammates, embraced the new offensive scheme and made it work.
 The Wolverines rolled up some big offensive numbers and won six of the last eight games by twenty-four points or more.
 Of course, the Wolverines ended the regular season with eight straight wins and a Big Ten Championship.
 Even more important, they won the 1981 Rose Bowl and gave Bo his first bowl win in eight attempts.

 The talented Wangler earned the respect of his coaches and teammates with his courageous comeback in 1980.
 He received the Arthur Robinson Scholarship Award for his great work on the field and in the classroom.
 John Wangler was selected as the first-team Academic All-Big Ten quarterback and the second-team Academic All-American quarterback.
 Wangler also won the Big Ten Medal of Honor as the Michigan student in the graduating class of 1981 who had best demonstrated proficiency in scholarship and athletics.

-Congratulations John Wangler on your outstanding Michigan Football career.
-Thank you for your contributions to the great history of Michigan Football.
-I hope you have a very “Happy Birthday” on your special day!
+Congratulations John Wangler on his outstanding Michigan Football career.
+Please take a moment to appreciate his contributions to the great history of Michigan Football.
+I hope John Wangler has a very “Happy Birthday” on his special day!
 Go Blue!